Tessarium – a tile editor for pixel art worlds

 - Build reusable tilesets that can be shared between projects

-- Work quickly on the canvas and use built in tools to optimise your tiles usage
+- Work quickly on the canvas and use built in tools to optimise your tile and colour usage

 Features